-Title Acronyms and Definition CA Competent Authority is the National Safety Authority as defined in the Directive 2004/49/EC (Rallway Safety Directive) CCRs Register(s) of Complementary Certificates IM Infrastructure Manager NLRs National Register(s) of Train Driving Licences NSA National Safety Authority RU Railway Undertaking Computer Ideally, each Member State should set up a computer-based driving licence Based register to achieve full interoperability of the registers and allow competent solution / authorities and others who have access rights to obtain information.
-System Interface / A function that will unite and make information accessible between different Bridge systems.
+Title Acronyms and Definition CA Competent Authority is the National Safety Authority as defined in the Directive 2004/49/EC (Railway safety Directive) CCRs Register(s) of Complementary Certificates IM Infrastructure Manager NLRs National Register(s) of Train Driving Licences NSA National Safety Authority RU Railway Undertaking Computer Based solution / System Ideally, each Member State should set up a computer-based driving licence register to achieve full interoperability of the registers and allow competent authorities and others who have access rights to obtain information.
+Interface / Bridge A function that will unite and make information accessible between different systems.
 Art.
 35 WG Working Group established at ERA including the representatives of the NSAs in the context of the cooperation to be established as part of the implementation of Directive 2007/59/EC on the certification of train drivers and in particular in conformity with the Article 35 therein.
-Access rights Specifically for the basic parameters of NATIONAL REGISTERS OF TRAIN for NLRs DRIVING LICENCES (NLRS) Concerning the Access Rights as per the EC Decision (2010/17/EC) Annex 1 - Ch.
-4: Access to the information contained in the NLR shall be granted to the following interested parties for the following purposes: • to the competent authorities of the other Member States, upon reasoned request, for: controlling trains operating in their area of jurisdiction, making enquiries regarding compliance with Directive 2007/50/50 /50 hu all those active in their area of invisidiation • to the Agency upon reasoned request for evaluating the development • to the Agency, upon reasoned request, for evaluating the development
+Access rights for NLRs Specifically for the basic parameters of NATIONAL REGISTERS OF TRAIN DRIVING LICENCES (NLRS) Concerning the Access Rights as per the EC Decision (2010/17/EC) Annex 1 - Ch.
+4: Access to the information contained in the NLR shall be granted to the following interested parties for the following purposes: to the competent authorities of the other Member States, upon reasoned request, for: controlling trains operating in their area of jurisdiction, making enquiries regarding compliance with Directive 2007/59/EC by all those active in their area of jurisdiction, to the Agency, upon reasoned request, for evaluating the development